Leadership and Growth Coach

 Description

-Alpha employs AI-driven 1:1 instruction, enabling students to complete core academics in roughly two hours daily.
-The remaining time is dedicated to life skills, passion projects, and authentic development.
+Alpha leverages AI-driven 1-on-1 instruction so students can complete core academics in roughly two hours daily.
+This structure opens the remainder of the day for life skills, self-directed projects, and meaningful development.
 At Alpha's most demanding campuses, students require more than oversight.
-They need a credible mentor whose personal accomplishments model excellence: someone capable of assessing group dynamics, establishing expectations, and guiding them through resistance, distraction, and uncertainty.
+They require a credible mentor whose personal accomplishments establish the benchmark: someone who can assess group dynamics, establish culture, and guide them through resistance, distraction, and doubt.

-This trajectory is not about advancing into management.
-It's about mastery.
+The trajectory here emphasizes depth over management.
 You begin by mastering Alpha's methodology and earning student trust.
-Within months, you become the person they rely on to push them beyond perceived limits.
-The return isn't a title change.
-It's witnessing a student who avoided eye contact in September confidently addressing a room of adults in May.
+Within months, you become the person they trust to push them beyond their perceived limits.
+The payoff isn't a title change.
+It's the same students, year after year, maturing with you as their advocate.
+It's witnessing a student who avoided eye contact in September deliver a confident presentation to a room of adults in May.

 What you will be doing

-• Facilitating structured life-skills instruction designed for mastery rather than engagement, drawing on authentic examples from your own elite achievements
+• Leading structured life-skills workshops designed for mastery through authentic storytelling drawn from your own elite background, then evaluating mastery via Alpha's Test2Pass system

-• Establishing cultural expectations each morning via focused kickoffs that reinforce high-performance standards campus-wide
+• Establishing the cultural standard each morning through purposeful kickoffs that reinforce high-performance expectations campus-wide

-• Cultivating trusted mentor relationships with students and families by maintaining high standards, consistency, and documented development plans
+• Cultivating trusted mentor relationships with students and families through rigorous standards, consistency, and documented motivation strategies

 What you will NOT be doing

-• Presenting to large classroom groups of 30 students.
-Your focus is intensive coaching in small settings, not mass instruction.
+• Presenting to a classroom of 30 students (your work is intensive coaching in small groups, not large-format teaching)

-• Supervising other personnel or pursuing an administrative career track.
-This position centers on direct student outcomes, not organizational management.
+• Supervising other staff or advancing through an administrative track (this role centers on direct student outcomes, not organizational structure)

-• Compromising standards to achieve targets.
-If a student reaches 99%, your responsibility is determining what prevented 100%.
+• Reducing standards to achieve targets (if a student achieved 99%, your role is to determine what prevented 100%)

 Key responsibilities